 Prior to joining Latham, Ms. Caldwell served for nearly three years in the Obama Administration as AAG for the DOJ’s Criminal Division — nominated by President Obama and unanimously confirmed by the Senate.
 In that role, she led more than 600 lawyers handling a range of criminal enforcement matters.
 She also oversaw the development of DOJ policy, legislation, and law enforcement issues.
 Ms. Caldwell was personally involved in many of the most significant matters handled by the Criminal Division.
 She worked closely with her counterparts at DOJ’s Antitrust, Civil, Environment and Natural Resources, National Security, and Tax Divisions, as well as with leaders at the SEC, Commodity Futures Trading Commission, Federal Reserve, Treasury, and other US and foreign agencies.

-Ms. Caldwell also held several other leadership positions at the DOJ.
-As the original director of the Enron Task Force, she led a team of more than 40 lawyers and agents and directed multiple complex investigations resulting in the successful convictions of more than 30 individuals, including the top leaders of Enron.
+Ms. Caldwell has held other leadership positions at DOJ.
+As the original director of the Enron Task Force, she led a team of lawyers and agents and oversaw investigations resulting in the successful convictions of more than 30 individuals.

 Ms. Caldwell’s many prestigious awards include:

 - Attorney General’s Award for Exceptional Service for her performance as Director of the Enron Task Force